frc3117/FRC_2020_Robot/README.md

 The 3117 cell intake is pretty simple.
 The mechanism can be open and closed.
-It can also be reverse in case of a cell getting stock or to move cell on the ground out of the way of the robot
+It can also be reverse in case of a cell getting stuck or to move cell on the ground out of the way of the robot.